apernet/mpis/readme.md

 #### Using the entire ID field, fragmentation flags and fragmentation offset

-MPIS can also operate in another mode - where it simply overrides bit 32 to 64 (ID field, frag flags, and frag offset) of the IP header with the actual destination address, then changes the destination address to the tunnel receiver's address.
+MPIS can also operate in another mode - where it simply overrides bit 32 to 64 (ID field, frag flags, and frag offset) of the IP header with the actual destination address.
+It then changes the destination address to the tunnel receiver's address.
 The receiver can easily recover the address by copying bit 32 to 64 to the dst address field and clearing the frag-related bits.

 This mode keeps the original sender address, so it can pass through reverse path filtering if there's one.
 However, since the entire bit 32 to 64 is nuked, IP-layer fragmentation is not going to work anymore.